 - Building a greenhouse out of soft drink bottles

-- Organising a litter-picking party within your ‘bubble’ on one of our beaches
+- Organising a litter-picking party with your class, friends or family on one of our beaches

 - Encouraging the local community to recycle